-The major foci of my lab's research are understanding : (1) the role of genotype and environment in controlling variations in plant respiration rates; (2) the impact of variable respiration rates on carbon exchange between terrestrial ecosystems and the atmosphere.
+The major foci of my group's research are understanding : (1) the role of genotype and environment in controlling variations in plant respiration rates; (2) the impact of variable respiration rates on carbon exchange between terrestrial ecosystems and the atmosphere.
 While much of our work in recent years has been on natural ecosystems (arctic to tropics), we are increasingly using cereal crops as model systems to elucidate the molecular, biochemical and physiological factors responsible for variable respiration rates.

 Teaching and research achievements

 The last few years have enabled us to better understand global patterns in plant respiration, which in turn provides a framework for improving representation of plant respiration in vegetation-climate models.